Jonsager1/final_project_2023/README.md

 Nathan Arias

+Wrote the ui for the translation portion of the project and did a bit of css on the website.

 Useful Git Commands:
 git checkout branch name, allows you to select what branch you want to work in.